 Theoretical presentations in lectures.
 Each session will include a theoretical introduction to the topic.
 Readings on the theory and terminology related to the different concepts and criticism relevant for the interpretation of artifacts/ films/texts will be given out in advance.
 Students will become familiar with the content of the lecture beforehand and will be able to make the most of the teacher's explanations.
 Seminars: Reading questions and activities on each compulsory artifact/text in the reading list.
 Seminars will be conducted through class discussions and oral presentations.
 Students will be encouraged to participate actively in the analysis of artifacts/films/texts, examining their form and content, establishing connections with the historical background and the author's biography, exploring the conversation across texts and ethnic groups, as well as assessing their adscription to an artistic/ cultural/ literary period.
-Students are expected to view/examine/read materials thoroughly in advance and to actively and meaningfully participate in classroom discussions and related activities.

 Thorough reading/ viewing/ analysis of primary and secondary sources.
 Students will be assigned a specific text / film / artifact to lead the discussion (based on the assignments provided) and analysis of that text/artifact in order to develop their competency practice in critical literary/cultural/visual analysis.
 Also, students will make individual oral presentations to the whole class on texts/artifacts of their choice.
 Independent study Completion of viewing, readings, activities in the study guides for each lesson; quizzes and preparation of projects for short oral presentations; short essays or response papers.